 Lauren holds a Master’s Degree in Interpersonal Communication and has provided programs to a diverse array of corporations, organizations, colleges, middle and high schools, and individuals reaching over 30,000 participants with her lively and enthusiastic teaching style.
 Lauren’s mission is to empower those around her to communicate confidently and with Esteem.

-Kale (yes, like the vegetable) Shepherd is currently a student at the American Academy of Dramatic Arts.
+Instructor Kale (yes, like the vegetable) Shepherd is a recent graduate of the American Academy of Dramatic Arts.
 He has always enjoyed self-defense, and experiencing the esteem team’s powerful trainings, he became instantly hooked and wanted to be a part of it.
 Witnessing the transformational impact in both teens and adult women from the training is the reason he so thrilled to be an instructor in the self-defense program and a member of the Esteem Players.

 Hlin Agustsdottir is a trained actress from The American Academy of Dramatic Arts, and a trained improviser as well as an improv teacher from International Theater Stockholm.
 Hlin’s journey towards her own empowerment started with training karate for 5 years, to becoming a certified yoga instructor and then to improv and acting.
 She got an opportunity to take a workshop with Esteem at school and got immediately intrigued with their work.
 She is thrilled to take the next step in her journey by using her experience and training to help Esteem’s mission to prevent sexual harassment and bullying through empowerment and building esteem.

 Anthony Balsano is a college student who has been acting since he was 6.
 Anthony is excited to be a member of the Esteem Players because he has always been passionate about helping and teaching others.
 Anthony is a big believer in self-improvement and growth and he’s glad to have the opportunity to work with Esteem to educate people regarding awareness and prevention of harassment and assault.